-- Restructuring plan: a new flexible crossclass cram-down "restructuring plan" procedure - Moratorium: a new stand-alone moratorium to help business rescue - Ipso facto (termination) clauses: measures to prevent suppliers from relying on termination clauses in contracts solely by reason of the counterparty's insolvency - ▶ Temporary suspension of winding-up petitions, statutory demands and wrongful trading: the temporary suspension of winding-up petitions and statutory demands where a company's inability to pay is the result of COVID-19, and temporary amendments to wrongful trading provisions to 30 September 2020, with a power for further extensions - AGMs: temporary provision for virtual AGMs and general meetings, given current restrictions on public gatherings - ► Filing requirements: temporary provision for further extensions to filing deadlines at Companies House
+- Restructuring plan: a new flexible crossclass cram-down "restructuring plan" procedure - Moratorium: a new stand-alone moratorium to help business rescue - Ipso facto (termination) clauses: measures to prevent suppliers from relying on termination clauses in contracts solely by reason of the counterparty's insolvency - ▶ Temporary suspension of winding-up petitions and statutory demands: the temporary suspension of winding-up petitions and statutory demands where a company's inability to pay is the result of COVID-19 originally to 30 September 2020; extended to 31 March 2021 - Wrongful trading: temporary amendments to wrongful trading provisions until 30 September 2020 (lapsed but then reinstated from 26 November 2020 to 30 April 2021) - ➤ AGMs: temporary provision for virtual AGMs and general meetings, given current restrictions on public gatherings; extended to 30 March 2021

+Filing requirements: temporary provision for further extensions to filing deadlines at Companies House

 Pre-pack reform: The Act also revives the power of the Secretary of State, by further regulation, to prohibit, or impose requirements in respect of, pre-pack sales by administrators to connected parties.
 That power will now expire on 30 June 2021.
+For further detail of the Government's intentions regarding pre-pack sales, see our Alert.